 “Secrecy makes it so that the state is unaccountable in the way that it's obtaining drugs ... so the public doesn't have meaningful oversight," he said, "so we can't get to the bottom of problems when they occur in executions.”

-But some states, including Texas, argue that making public information about execution drug manufacturers puts those employees at risk, making it difficult for states to obtain the drugs needed to carry out the orders of the judicial system under the law.
+But some states, including Texas, argue that sharing with the public information about execution drug manufacturers puts those employees at risk, making it difficult for states to obtain the drugs needed to carry out the orders of the judicial system under the law.

 “We're going to shut them down by having continuing demonstrations out front," said Gloria Rubac, an anti-death penalty organizer.